smartloop-ai/docs/docs/getting-started.md

 ```

-The Command Line Interface allows you upload, fine-tune and extract information from your documents with a few easy steps
+The Command Line Interface allows you to upload, fine-tune and extract information from your documents with a few easy steps

 ## Configuration